 Let me introduce myself and tell you a bit about my way of working…

-We live just outside a small village, close to the city of Deventer.
+My practice is located just outside a small village, close to the city of Deventer.

 Our home, where I also have my private practice, is situated just outside a very small village.